mstahv/java-styling-examples/README.md

 Yes, working with raw CSS has its benefits, like making it easier to delegate styling tasks to a specialist who might not know Java.
 But if you’re a Java developer, don’t feel ashamed of styling components in Java.
 It really doesn’t make sense to dive into CSS just to make a button green.
 The best approach depends on your application, skills, and requirements.
 Personally, I’m proficient in CSS, but when I’m working in my Java "bubble" with Vaadin apps, I prefer to handle smaller tweaks using the pure Java API.

 On another note, I wasn’t thrilled with the code examples in that recent post.
 If you choose to style components with Java, don’t just copy and paste from there!
-Let me share a few tips on how to style your components *the Java way*.
+Let me share a few tips on how to style your components *the Java style*.

 ## Do It at the Right Abstraction Level